 Learn what some Terps are doing around the world.

-The Asia-Pacific Economic Cooperation (APEC) recently recognised Dr. Inbal Becker-Reshef, associate professor in the Department of Geographical Sciences, as the U.S. nominee for the prestigious Science Prize for Innovation, Research and Education (ASPIRE) award.
-This is the first time the United States has put forward a nominee for the prize; Becker-Reshef was chosen for her work in the application of satellite information for agricultural monitoring at national to global scales.
+The Asia-Pacific Economic Cooperation (APEC) recently recognized Dr. Inbal Becker-Reshef, associate professor in the Department of Geographical Sciences, as the U.S. nominee for the prestigious Science Prize for Innovation, Research and Education (ASPIRE) award.
+This is the first time the United States has put forward a woman as nominee for the prize; Becker-Reshef was chosen for her work in the application of satellite information for agricultural monitoring at national to global scales.

 Barret Wessel: On Fulbright Mission to Explore Soils and Happiness in Denmark

 As the first Department of Environmental Science and Technology student to be awarded the Fullbright scholarship grant, soil and watershed sciences Ph.D student Barret Wessel will live in Denmark for the 2016-2017 academic year to study two marine ecosystems and apply soil science approaches to generate benthic (sediment and substratum) maps and conceptual models of the bottom of the Odense Fjord - building on similar work that he has conducted on the Rhode River subestuary of the Chesapeake Bay.